ganrad/aks-aspnet-sqldb-rest/README.md

     # Check if Helm client is able to connect to Tiller on AKS.
     # This command should list both client and server versions.
     $ helm version
+    Client: &version.Version{SemVer:"v2.9.1", GitCommit:"20adb27c7c5868466912eebdf6664e7390ebe710", GitTreeState:"clean"}
+    Server: &version.Version{SemVer:"v2.9.1", GitCommit:"20adb27c7c5868466912eebdf6664e7390ebe710", GitTreeState:"clean"}
     ```

-5. Next, create a new Kubernetes **namespace** resource.
-This namespace will be called *development*.
-    ```
-    # Make sure you are in the *k8s-springboot-data-rest* directory.
-    $ kubectl create -f k8s-scripts/dev-namespace.json
-    #
-    # List the namespaces
-    $ kubectl get namespaces
-    ```

-6. Create a new Kubernetes context and associate it with the **development** namespace.
-We will be deploying all our application artifacts into this namespace in subsequent steps.
-    ```
-    # Create the 'dev' context
-    $ kubectl config set-context dev --cluster=akscluster --user=clusterUser_myResourceGroup_akscluster --namespace=development
-    #
-    # Switch the current context to 'dev'
-    $ kubectl config use-context dev
-    #
-    # Check your current context (should list 'dev' in the output)
-    $ kubectl config current-context
-    ```

-7. Configure Kubernetes to pull application container images from ACR (configured in step [B]).
+5. Configure AKS to pull application container images from ACR

     When AKS cluster is created, Azure also creates a 'Service Principal' (SP) to support cluster operability with other Azure resources.
 This auto-generated service principal can be used to authenticate against the ACR.
 To do so, we need to create an Azure AD role assignment that grants the cluster's SP access to the Azure Container Registry.

-In a Linux terminal window, update the shell script `shell-scripts/acr-auth.sh` with correct values for the following variables.
+    Edit the shell script `./shell-scripts/acr-auth.sh` and specify correct values for the following variables.

     Variable | Description
     ----------------- | -------------------